programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ### Data Labeling

-If you are using the data taken from the YouTube video IDs we’ve chosen for this lesson (whether you've downloaded it using YouTube Data Tools or our sample dataset), you will also need to add a partisan indicator: our case study project investigates comment discourse across left- and right-leaning video channels, so this partisan indicator allows us to later visualize and compare where video comments are positioned on the ideological scale, based on the political affiliation of each video’s creator.
+If you are using the data taken from the YouTube video IDs we’ve chosen for this lesson (whether you've downloaded it using YouTube Data Tools or our sample dataset), you will also need to add a partisan indicator.
+Our case study project investigates comment discourse across left- and right-leaning video channels, so this partisan indicator allows us to later visualize and compare where video comments are positioned on the ideological scale, based on the political affiliation of each video’s creator.

 If you are using your own data, consider whether an indicator could be useful to help you visualize differences between groups of videos - such as videos from specific channels, or other logical groupings of videos within your dataset.